Pixelicc/mowojang-status-data/README.md

-The CSV files in this directory contain hourly endpoint metrics.
+The CSV files in the data directory contain hourly endpoint metrics.
 The endpoint key is referenced by index values stored in `data/index.csv`.

 ## Hourly Data